BSc|Undergraduate

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.
 Examples of the opportunities provided for learning on this degree programme are:

 These provide students with the opportunity to develop technical skills and apply theoretical principles to real-life or practical contexts.
 For example, one of the Level 1 modules, PHY1003 Computational Modelling in Physics, will introduce students to programming and begin developing those skills in the field of theoretical calculations.
-Students will be given instruction on how to programme in Python and Matlab. - E-Learning technologies
+Students will be given instruction on how to programme in Python and Matlab.
+Use of AI technology has been recently introduced into some modules such as the PHY3008 Professional Skills module at level 3.

 These introduce and explain the foundation information about topics as a starting point for further self-directed private study/reading.
 The material in the lectures will follow the syllabus issued at the start of the module, and will form the basis of the assessment carried out.
 As the modules progress and student’s knowledge of physics grows, this information becomes more complex.
 Lectures, which are normally delivered in large groups to all year-group peers, also provide opportunities to ask questions and seek clarification on key issues as well as gain feedback and advice on assessments.